-Fertilizing orchids regularly provides them with the nutrients they need for optimal health and vibrant blooming.
-Many people either forget to do it or become overwhelmed by the what, how and when of orchid fertilization.
+Fertilizing orchids regularly provides them with the nutrients they need for the best health and vibrant blooming.
+Many people either forget to do it or become overwhelmed by what, how, and when regarding orchid fertilization.

 If your orchid's flowers have fallen, it has entered the dormant stage.
 During this period, your orchid is resting so that it will have the energy to rebloom.
 That makes this the perfect time to fertilize your orchid!